apache/nuttx/tools/README.txt

   it leaves it alone, but if the block comment is deemed to need a fix it starts erroneously indenting the continuation lines of the comment.

+    - uncrustify.cfg messed up the indent of most block comments. cmt_sp_before_star_cont is applied inconsistently.
+I added

+        cmt_indent_multi = false # disable all multi-line comment changes

+      to the .cfg file to limit its damage to block comments.
+    - It is very strict at wrapping lines at column 78.
+Even when column 79 just contained the '/' of a closing "*/".
+That created many bad continuation lines.
+    - It moved '{' that opened a struct to the line defining the struct. nl_struct_brace = add (or force) seemed to be ignored.
+    - It also aligned variable names in declarations and '=' signs in assignment statements in a seemingly arbitrary manner.
+Making changes that were not necessary.

   NOTE: uncrustify.cfg should *ONLY* be used with new files that have an inconsistent coding style.  uncrustify.cfg should get you in the ballpark, but you should expect to review and hand-edit the files to assume 100%